technOslerphile/MRMCsamplesize/README.md

 [*Detailed documentation now available as a preprint in medRxiv*](https://www.medrxiv.org/content/10.1101/2023.09.25.23296069v1)

+NOTE: The methodology does not incorporate the changes proposed by [*Hillis et. al.*](https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.2532) by using a modified denominator degrees of freedom.
+The current methodology uses the denominator degrees of freedom proposed by Obuchowski and Rockette in their original publication.
+This is known to be very conservative.
+Option to incorporate modified degrees of freedom by Hillis is in development.

 **How to install the package**
 ```
 #You can install it directly from CRAN as usual